felixarntz/post-types-definitely/readme.txt

 3. PHP code to create the post type screens above

 == Changelog ==

+= 0.6.6 =
+* Fixed: select fields no longer show twice when a placeholder is specified

 = 0.6.5 =
 * Enhanced: on WordPress >= 4.6, post and term meta is now registered via `register_meta()`